XTLS/Xray-docs-next/docs/en/config/outbounds/blackhole.md

 > `type`: "http" | "none"

-When `type` is set to `"none"` (default value), the blackhole will simply close the connection.
+When `type` is `"none"` (default value), Blackhole will close the connection immediately.

-When `type` is set to `"http"`, the blackhole will send a simple HTTP 403 packet as the response and then close the connection.
+When `type` is `"http"`, Blackhole will send back a simple HTTP 403 response packet, then close the connection.